con-f-use/img2ngrv/README.md

 After to you received a copy and uzipped the code, run:

-    ./setup.py install   # --user # --editable
+    ./setup.py install   # --user
+    # or
+    # pip install --editable .

-Once done, you should be able to get a discripts of the programs usage with:
+Once done, you should be able to get a the programs usage with:

     img2ngrv --help